Primes with restricted digits: Fourier Estimates

 Putting this together gives the first result.

-The second bound follows from an entirely analogous argument using the final bound of Lemma \ref{lmm:LargeSieve} instead of the first bound. \end{proof} The first bound of Lemma \ref{lmm:Hybrid} is essentially sharp if $q$ is a divisor of a power of 10 or if $QE\gg Y$.
-When $QE\ll Y^{1-\epsilon}$ and $q$ is not a divisor of a power of 10, however, we trivially bounded a factor $F_V(U(a/q+\eta))$ by 1 in the proof, which we expect not to be tight.
-Lemma \ref{lmm:Hybrid2} below allows us to obtain superior bounds (in certain ranges) provided the denominators do not have large powers of 2 or 5 dividing them. \begin{lmm}[Alternative Hybrid Bound] Let $q_1\asymp Q_1$ with $(q_1,10)=1$ and $d|10^u$ for some $u\ge 0$ with $d\asymp D$.
-Let $D E\ll Y$, $E\gg 1$ and let
+The second bound follows from an entirely analogous argument.
+We first split the argument depending on whether $Q^2E/d\ge Y/10$ or not, and use the final bound of Lemma \ref{lmm:LargeSieve} instead of the first bound to handle $\Sigma_2$. \end{proof} The argument giving the first bound of Lemma \ref{lmm:Hybrid} is essentially sharp if the $\ell^1$ bounds used in the proof are sharp and if $q$ is a divisor of a power of 10 or if $Q E\ge Y$.
+When $Q E\le Y^{1-\epsilon}$ and $q$ is not a divisor of a power of 10, however, we trivially bounded a factor $F_V(U(a/q+\eta))$ by 1 in the proof, which we expect not to be tight.
+Lemma \ref{lmm:Hybrid2} below allows us to obtain superior bounds (in certain ranges) provided the denominators do not have large powers of 2 or 5 dividing them. \begin{lmm}[Alternative Hybrid Bound] Let $D,E,Y,Q_1\ge 1$ be integral powers of 10 with $DE\ll Y$.
+Let $q_1\sim Q_1$ with $(q_1,10)=1$ and let $d\sim D$ satisfy $d|10^u$ for some $u\ge 0$.
+Let

 Then we have

 In particular, if $q=d q'$ with $(q',10)=1$ and $d|10^u$ for some integer $u\ge 0$, then we have